Hafod y Llan Campsite site rules

 We ask that our visitors are considerate to their neighbours at all times, but ‘quiet please’ between 10pm and 7am.

-There are designated campfire areas and wood is available at £7 per bag onsite.
+There are designated campfire areas and wood is available at £7 per bag in cash onsite.
 Barbecues are permitted, provided they are raised off the ground.
 Only wood provided by the National Trust can be used on the campfires.

 Cooking inside tents is NOT permitted and can be lethal due to carbon monoxide poisoning.